syriail/ourstory-intro/README.md

   - collectionId: Collection's id
   - locale: The language in which the data need to be presented

+- Status Code:

+  - 200: Success
+  - 403: Unauthorized
+  - 400: Missing collectionId or locale

-- Returns: Collection's details
+- Returns: Collection's details `{collection:{}}`
   - id: Collection id
-  - name: Collection's name in user's language if available, otherwise in default language
+  - name: Collection's name in the language specified in the query if available, otherwise in default language
-  - description?: Collection's description in user's language if available, otherwise in default language
+  - description?: Collection's description in in the language specified in the query if available, otherwise in default language
   - defaultLocale: The default language in which the collection was originally created
   - availableTranslations: The languages the collection is translated into execluding the default locale.
 Expample `['ar', 'de']`
-  - manager: Collection manager's name
+  - manager: Collection manager object
   - createdAt: Create date
-  - Editors?: list of authorized editors `editors[{id, name}]`
+  - Editors?: list of authorized editors
-  - tags?: Collection's tags `tags:[{id, slug, name}]`
+  - tags?: Collection's tags `tags:[{slug, name}]`

+## Translate Collection

+Translate a collection into a given language

+- REST API: POST /collections/translate

+- Body:

+  - id: Collection id
+  - locale: The language which the colllection must translated into
+  - name: The translated name
+  - description?: The translated description
+  - tags?: The translted tags `tags:[{slug, name}]`

+- Status Code:

+  - 201: Success
+  - 403: Unauthorized
+  - 400: Missing params

+- Returns: Nothing

 ## Create Story